napi-rs/website/docs/concepts/enum.md

 }
 ```

 In `TypeScript`, numeric `enums` members also get a reverse mapping from enum values to enum names.
-But in Rust, we don't have this reverse mapping behavior.
+But in Rust, we don't have this reverse mapping behaviour.
 It is just a plain JavaScript Object.

 Also, **NAPI-RS** doesn't support generating Rust `enum` `impl` into JavaScript.